benfalk/blog/source/_posts/2015-10-13-jsonb-with-postgres-and-rails.markdown

 ## Changing From a Text Column in a Rails Migration

-Use this if you are serializing json into a text column currently
+* Use this if you are serializing json into a text column currently
+* Make sure you always have a back-up of production before migrating!

 ``` ruby
 # json format